ihhub/fheroes2/docs/DEVELOPMENT.md

 * Go to the directory `script/windows` and run the file `install_packages.bat`.
 This script will install all the required packages to build the project using Microsoft Visual Studio.
+* If you have the original game, then copy the subdirectories `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may be missing depending on the version of the original game) to the project root directory.
-* Go to the directory `script/demo` and run the file `download_demo_version.bat`.
+* Alternatively, go to the directory `script/demo` and run the file `download_demo_version.bat`.
   This script will download a demo version of the original game, which is the minimum required for development.
 * Open the file `fheroes2-vs2015.vcxproj` or `fheroes2-vs2019.vcxproj` depending on the version of Microsoft Visual Studio installed and build the project.
+* Visual Studio will automatically copy game files in the root directory to the build directory.

 ### macOS and Linux

 * Depending on your OS, run the following scripts to install the dependencies required for the build:
   * macOS: go to the directory `script/macos` and run the file `install_sdl_2.sh` (default setup) or `install_sdl_1.sh`.
   * Linux: go to the directory `script/linux` and run the file `install_sdl_2_dev.sh` (default setup) or `install_sdl_1_dev.sh`.
+* If you have the original game, then copy the subdirectories `ANIM`, `DATA`, `MAPS` and `MUSIC` (some of them may be missing depending on the version of the original game) to the project root directory.
-* Go to the directory `script/demo` and run the file `download_demo_version.sh`.
+* Alternatively, go to the directory `script/demo` and run the file `download_demo_version.bat`.
   This script will download a demo version of the original game, which is the minimum required for development.
 * Run the `make` command in the root directory of the project to build it with **SDL2** or `make FHEROES2_SDL1="ON"` to build it with **SDL1**.